geoscience-community-codes/GISMO/paper.md

 Full installation instructions, platform notes, and tutorials are provided on the GISMO GitHub Wiki.

+## Software Testing, Documentation, and Archival

+GISMO includes a comprehensive and continuously evolving suite of:
+	•	Unit tests
+	•	Cookbook-based executable tutorials
+	•	End-to-end training workflows

+These components are integrated into a structured release pipeline that:
+	1. Executes all tests, cookbooks, and training scripts
+	2. Regenerates the full web documentation using m2html
+	3. Publishes updated documentation to the gh-pages branch
+	4. Creates tagged software releases on GitHub
+	5. Archives each release with a versioned DOI on Zenodo

+The full reproducible workflow is documented in RELEASE_AND_DOCUMENTATION_WORKFLOW.md in the GISMO repository.

-# Acknowledgements
+## Acknowledgements

 We thank:
 •	Martin Mityska for ReadMSEEDFast.m and François Beauducel for rdmseed.m, on which the former is based.
 •	Colleagues at UAF and USGS AVO who contributed early ideas and feedback
 •	The many users who reported issues, contributed patches, and helped refine the toolbox